Music Department Facilities

 Instrumental Music Building:

-Located in downtown Gaffney, a short distance from the main campus, is Limestone’s instrumental music site that is also home to Saints Percussion.
+Located in downtown Gaffney, a short distance from the main campus, is Limestone’s instrumental music site.
 Since 2012, Limestone’s instrumental music groups have used the facility for classes and practices.
 The site also hosts Honor Band and Middle and High School band camps.